-Pittsburgh Bipolar Disorder Lawyer
+Pittsburgh Bipolar Disorder Attorney

 Pennsylvania SSDI Guidelines Attorney

-The Social Security Administration now recognizes that severe and prolonged mental illnesses such as bipolar disorder, obsessive compulsive disorders and post-traumatic stress syndrome are legitimate disabilities that qualify sufferers for Social Security Disability Insurance (SSDI) benefits.
+The Social Security Administration now recognizes that severe and prolonged mental illnesses such as bipolar disorder, obsessive-compulsive disorders and post-traumatic stress syndrome are legitimate disabilities that qualify sufferers for Social Security Disability Insurance (SSDI) benefits.
 If you or a loved one has been diagnosed with bipolar disorder or other emotional or mental illness, and can no longer work for a living, talk to an attorney at Dallas W. Hartman, P.C. with offices in New Castle, Hermitage, Butler and Erie, Pennsylvania, to discuss the circumstances of your claim.

 What You Will Need to Show

 Part of the SSDI application process includes a review of medical records by your state’s Social Security Disability Determination Services.
-The board will expect to see written documentation by a medical professional, stating the extent of the mental illness and the reasons why the diagnosis prevents the party from returning to work in a former profession, or being retrained into a new job.
+The board will expect to see written documentation by a medical professional, stating the extent of the mental illness and the reasons why the diagnosis prevents the party from returning to work in a former profession or being retrained into a new job.
 If your emotional or mental disability is denied, our firm will file an appeal for a hearing for reconsideration, where you will have the opportunity to tell your story in front of people.
 We do not rest until every legal option has been pursued to help you get the money benefits you need and deserve.

 We represent clients who are seeking SSDI benefits for mental illness and physical diseases, such as:

 - Auto immune diseases

 You Will Not Pay Lawyer Fees If You Do Not Collect Benefits